Dear Anthropology Students,

 First-year students should not take the required courses ANTH2110 History of Anthropological Theory, ANTH2111 Contemporary Anthropological Theory, ANTH2200 World Ethnography, ANTH2210 Anthropological Field Methods, or 3000-level required courses.
 These courses are for 2nd year students and above.
 First-year students are welcome to take 2000-level elective courses, but are not encouraged to take 3000-level elective courses, since you may not have the appropriate background for these courses.

-Note that some required courses, such as ANTH2110 History of Anthropological Theory, ANTH2111 Contemporary Anthropological Theory, ANTH2200 World Ethnography, ANTH2210 Anthropological Field Methods, ANTH3380 Economy, Culture and Power, and ANTH3630 Language, Symbols and Society, are offered once every two years.
+Note that some required courses, such as ANTH2110 History of Anthropological Theory, ANTH2111 Contemporary Anthropological Theory, ANTH2200 World Ethnography, ANTH3380 Economy, Culture and Power, and ANTH3630 Language, Symbols and Society, are offered once every two years.
 You will need to plan your study program accordingly.
+Started in the academic year 2023-23, required course ANTH 2210 Anthropological Field Methods will be offered every year.
 See the Study Scheme and Concentrations.
 For students going on overseas exchange programs, the Department can be flexible in these requirements, but still, you are responsible for planning your own study program carefully.